mpeeples2008/ArchNetSci/_book/02-network-data-formats.md

 This section roughly follows Brughmans and Peeples (2022) Chapter 3.3 to describe and provide examples in R format of many of the most common types of networks.
 In the examples below we will use the `igraph` R package but we also show how to use the `statnet` and `network` packages where applicable.

+In this section, we cover:

+* Simple Networks - A set of nodes and a set of edges with no additional information about them.
+* Directed Networks - A network consisting of a set of nodes and edges connecting them for which the orientation or direction is specified.
+In other words when A is connected to B, B is not necessarily connected to A.
+* Signed, Categorized, and Weighted Networks - This category refers to networks where edges (relationships) have additional nominal, ordinal, or metric information encoded in them.
+A signed network is a network where the edges carry a positive or negative sign indicating some opposed property of relations in the network.
+A categorized network is a network where edges are classified according to some nominal category that does not necessarily represent an opposition.
+A weighted network is one in which the edges carry a non-binary value which indicates the strength of a given relationship.
+* Two-Mode Networks - A network where two separate categories of nodes are defined with edges defined only between these categories.
+* Similarity Networks - Networks where edges are defined or weighted based on a quantitative metric of similarity or distance based on node attributes or artifact assemblages.
+* Ego Networks - A network including a focal node, the set of nodes the ego is connected to by an edge and the edges between nodes in this set.
+* Multilayer Networks - A network where a single set of nodes is connected by two or more sets of edges that each represent a different kind of relationship among the nodes.

 ### Simple Networks{#SimpleNetworks}

-We call network data a simple network (or simple graph) if we only have a set of nodes and a set of edges connecting them, with no additional information about the edges or specific rules they need to follow.
+We call a network a simple network (or simple graph) if we only have a set of nodes and a set of edges connecting them, with no additional information about the edges or specific rules they need to follow.
 Simple networks are, in other words, unweighted and undirected one-mode networks.
 By way of example we will use the Cibola region [adjacency matrix file](data/Cibola_adj.csv) and convert it into a simple network using both `igraph` and `network`.
 Notice how in both examples we specify that this is an undirected network (`mode = "undirected"` and `directed = FALSE`).

 ```r